 Still not found the answers you're looking for?
-Here's some of our most common questions about cryptocurrencies and the UK.
+Here are some of our most common questions about cryptocurrencies and the UK.

 No - you can't outright avoid crypto tax without facing the wrath of HMRC.
 However, there are many steps you can take to optimise your tax position before the EOFY.
 Learn more in our guide on how to avoid crypto tax in the UK.

 Yes, HMRC can track Bitcoin and other cryptocurrencies.
-HMRC have a data sharing program with large centralised exchanges to ensure tax compliance.
+HMRC has a data-sharing program with large centralised exchanges to ensure tax compliance.

 Yes.
 HMRC reached an agreement with Coinbase back in 2020.
 Coinbase agreed to share customer data for any users with more than £5,000 in crypto assets held on Coinbase during the 2019-2020 financial year.

 In the UK, provided your net capital gain is less than £12,300 each financial year - you won't pay tax on crypto when you sell.